shameem17/iOS-Tutorial/Weak_Strong.md

 obj = nil // Deinitialized will be printed

 ```
-# IOS Development Scenario
+# IOS Development Scenario 📲

-In iOS development, there are many cases where we use closure to make API calls, download resources from online etc. There we use the self.view instance to make a strong references of the viewcontroller.
-This causes memory leak.
+In iOS development, there are many cases where we use closure to make API calls, download resources from online etc. There we use the self.view instance to make strong references of the viewcontroller.
+This causes memory leaks.
 We can avoid this memory leak issue by using [weak self] or [unowned self].

-> **NOTE**
+> **NOTE** <br>
 >I tried to simply mention why and when to use weak and unowned.
-For more details you can follow the provided references.
+For more details, you can follow the provided references.
 >